ODIM-Project/ODIM/README.md

       - odimra_kafka_client.key
       - odimra_kafka_client.crt

-     The following files are copied in the path: `/etc/kafka/conf/`:
+     The following files are copied in the path - `/etc/kafka/conf/`:
       - kafka.keystore.jks
       - kafka.truststore.jks

-     The following files are copied in the path: `/etc/zookeeper/conf`:
+     The following files are copied in the path - `/etc/zookeeper/conf`:
       - zookeeper.keystore.jks
       - zookeeper.trustore.jks

-    The following files are copied in the path: `/etc/plugincert/`:
+    The following files are copied in the path - `/etc/plugincert/`:
       - rootCA.crt
       - odimra_server.key
       - odimra_server.crt